imbitdhbwma/digital-learning-imbit/resources/documentation/DevelopmentSetupGuide.md

 ### MySQL database ###
 * download the installer (google: Download MySQL Installer): (x86, 32-bit), MSI Installer, 18MB
 * Follow the installation steps, install "server only", attention: remember your password!
-* Create tables...: Go to the GitHub Repo to resources and save and use the CreateDBbrillianxxx.sql files by using the source command in MySQL, e.g. by: source C:/Dev/CreateCBbrillianCRM.sql
+* Create tables...: Install XAMPP (see below) and start apache and mysql and copy paste the sql statements from the files to execute the sql statements.
+Files are located under \resources\database-files

 ### Tomcat
 * Go to Apache Tomcat download section, e.g. download the 9.0.4 Windows 64bit ZIP